 Travelers heading to Banff National Park and the surrounding area will want to fly into Calgary in Alberta, Canada.
 The airport is a straightforward 90-minute drive to Banff, while the next closest major Canadian airport, Edmonton, is more than double the time at 4 hours by car to Banff.

 A North American economy award flight between the continental U.S. and Canada typically costs 25k-30k miles roundtrip on airlines like United and American.

-Southwest Companion holders will be sad to learn neither Southwest or budget airline competitor, JetBlue, operate flights to Calgary.
+Southwest Companion Pass holders will be sad to learn neither Southwest or budget airline competitor, JetBlue, operate flights to Calgary.

 Use Google Flights to search for the cheapest dates on these budget carriers and other airlines.